Optimal designs for the development of personalized treatment rules: Introduction

 In the related context of bandit problems with covariates, \citet{Golden} studied a sequential allocation scheme where at each stage one out of two treatments needs to be assigned under a minimax framework.
 A high-dimensional version of this problem was studied in \citet{Bastani}.
-The goal in the Bandit formulation is to determine the best treatment while minimizing some loss or regret function for subjects in the trial sample.
-This is a different setting than the one considered here, since rather than be concerned with optimal treatment for subjects in the trial sample, we look for designs that will allocate patients to treatments efficiently for the goal of finding the best treatment for future patients who may require one of the treatments under study.
-Personalized design as a function of covariates appears in many papers, such as \citet{Qian2011}, \citet{Tian2014}, \citet{Ballarini2018}, or \citet{Pan2020}.
-However, these papers are concerned with inference about the optimal treatment rather than the design of the trial, which is the goal of this paper.
+The goal in the bandit formulation is to determine the best treatment while minimizing some loss or regret function for subjects in the trial sample.
+This is a different setting than the one considered here, since rather than be concerned with optimal treatment for subjects in the trial, we look for designs that will allocate patients to treatments efficiently for the goal of finding the best treatment for future patients who may require one of the treatments under study.

+Assuming that the outcomes in each treatment arm are given by a homoscedastic linear model (with possibly different variances between treatment arms) we study the regret via an approximation that assumes ``ideal" conditions, such as normality instead of asymptotic normality of linear regression coefficient estimators.
+We show that this yields a useful approximation for quite small sample sizes.
+We also study an asymptotic regret.
+However, it turns out that when there are three or more treatments, the optimal designs for moderate sample sizes may substantially differ from the asymptotically optimal design.

+For the case of two treatments, we show that the optimal trial design allocates patients in proportion to the standard deviations of the response under each treatment, and the optimal allocation probabilities do not depend on the covariates.
+This is shown for the case where the outcome in each treatment group depends on the covariates according to a $p$-dimensional linear regression model, as well as for the case of a single covariate and a polynomial regression model.
+We also formulate a minimax criterion and show that it is satisfied by designs {with allocation probabilities that do not depend on the covariates values.
+For parameter spaces with the same bound on the variances of the two treatments, a balanced design (equal probability) is optimal under the minimax criterion.}

+For the case of three or more treatments and a linear regression model in a single covariate, we combine theoretical arguments and numerical calculations to study some examples of optimal designs.
+We show that the optimal allocation in general depends on the covariate.
+For specific cases, we show that the asymptotically optimal allocation is deterministic, i.e., the range of the covariate is partitioned into intervals and in each interval the allocation probability to a particular treatment is 1.
+Such allocation rules arise typically in very large studies.